abhishekvp/advancedCalc/README.md

 The Application adjusts itself according to the screen size of the device and hence can run on Mobiles, Tablets as well as Desktops.

+CalC can be installed from the Mozilla Marketplace : https://marketplace.firefox.com/app/myCalc